 For More Golden Oldies Music

-The Daily Doo Wop Rec Room has daily featured doo wop, rock and roll, R&B, or rockabilly songs that were hits during the first era of rock and roll (that is, from about 1952 until the British invasion in 1964).
+The Daily Doo Wop Rec Room has daily featured doo wop music, rock and roll hits, R&B, or rockabilly songs that were hits during the first era of rock and roll (that is, from about 1952 until the British invasion in 1964).
 After a song is featured, it then goes into the juke box.
 You are welcome to listen to any of the 40+ selections there.
 Every weekend, there is a Golden Oldies Juke Box Saturday Night, and the juke box is full of song requests from the 1950s and 1960s.

 Please click here for the Daily Doo Wop YouTube channel, to which you can subscribe.
 Thank you for stopping by The Daily Doo Wop.
-Hope you enjoyed "There Goes My Baby" by The Drifters.
+Hope you enjoyed "Bo Diddley" by Bo Diddley.

-The Rec Room has a featured song on the record player, 150+ songs in the juke box, and there are several Classic TV selections, which will be available through May 31:
+The Rec Room has a featured song on the record player, 150+ songs in the juke box, and there are several Classic TV selections, as follows:

 The Daily Doo Wop is a time machine to the first era of rock and roll.
 This starts around 1952 with the Eisenhower administration and goes until those longhaired Brits The Beatles appeared on The Ed Sullivan Show in February, 1964, and the music began to change.
 During this time of the 1950s and early 1960s, doo wop music, with its beautiful vocal harmonies, lyrics about love, and a host of nonsense syllables thrown in, was a signature sound.
 It was an exciting period in popular music as so many strands of music were woven together.
 There was doo wop, rhythm and blues, barbershop music, pop, country, rock and roll, rockabilly, and plenty in-between.
 Radio stations were not hung up about musical genres.
 They played all kinds of music.
 The mantra was, “If it’s a hit, it plays.”
 The Daily Doo Wop goes beyond playing doo wop music, because that reflects the era.